-- 1. During a reorganisation, the following basic principles apply: - a. the employer shall try to keep compulsory redundancies to a minimum; - b. the employer shall provide the best possible support to any employee who is subject to potential dismissal when securing a suitable position within or outside the university. - 2.
-The Social Policy Framework applies to each reorganisation within the scope of this collective agreement (CAO).
+- 1. During a reorganisation, the following basic principles apply: - a. the employer shall try to keep compulsory redundancies to a minimum; - b. the employer shall provide the best possible support to any employee who is subject to potential dismissal when securing a suitable position within or outside the university. - c.
+Both the employer and the employees will demonstrably optimally and actively endeavour to secure alternative employment within or outside the institution for the employee subject to potential dismissal, with both parties duly observing the obligations arising from Section 72a of the Unemployment Insurance Act and their effects in accordance with the Guide to Work (Werkwijzer) under Section 72a of the Unemployment Insurance Act. - 2.
+The Social Policy Framework applies to each reorganisation within the scope of this collective labour agreement (cao).
 The employer can, in consultation with local employees' organisations, formulate its own framework for a social policy.